 What They Eat

-Cows eat grasses in pastures or are fed a mix of plants and nutrients.
-Their 4-part stomachs, allow them to eat these plants that most other animals could never digest.
-One cow may eat as much as 95 pounds a day.
+Cows eat grasses in pastures or are fed a commercial mix of plants and nutrients.
+Their four-part fermenting stomach, allows them to eat plants that most other animals could never digest.
+One cow may eat as much as 100 pounds of roughage in a day.
+Cows also drink a lot of water – about 30-50 gallons per day!

 Where They Live